The Ultimate Guide to DAR Weddings in Washington DC – Updated 2022

 When planning your wedding dinner reception at DAR, your guest count is the determining factor of which space you can use and the table layout.

-A wedding reception in the Library can accommodate 98 people for a seated dinner.
+A wedding reception in the Library can accommodate 106 people for a seated dinner, if you put the couple in a balcony box.
 There are three tables that seat 18 and three tables that seat 12.
-There is also one small table without lamps that can accommodate 8.
-You can see the small table in the photo below, near the top right corner.
-Since this table doesn’t have lamps, you will need to hit it with a pinspot so that your guests aren’t in the dark.
+No, you cannot squeeze more people at these tables.
+There is also one small table without lamps that can accommodate 8, and you can bring in a small round table for more seating.
+Note that these smaller tables won’t have lamps on them so I recommend hitting them with pinspots.

-A wedding reception in the O’Byrne Gallery can accommodate 140, although I think 120 is a more suitable maximum capacity.
+A wedding reception in the O’Byrne Gallery can technically accommodate 140 when you seat 10 people at each of 14 total round tables.
+But I think 120 is a more suitable maximum capacity.
 Typically I see a mix of round tables with a long rectangular head table for the wedding party.
 If you have 108 or fewer guests, you could do two long rectangular tables.

-I think you could accommodate a bit more if you tented the Terrace and had your wedding dinner outside!
+I think you could accommodate 90-100 guests if you tented the Terrace.
 A clear top tent with string lights or glam chandeliers would be stunning on the DAR Terrace!
-I’ve also heard of folks seating guests for dinner in O’Byrne, on the Portico, and in Pennsylvania Foyer, but I don’t care for separating guests like that.
+I’ve also heard of couples seating up to 60 guests for dinner in Pennsylvania Foyer, but I don’t care for separating guests like that.

 Dancing at Your DAR Wedding

 The most popular place at Daughters of the American Revolution to dance is on the Portico.
 I know that it looks small, but it really is enough space.
-Below you see a 9 piece wedding band set up!
+Below you see a 9-piece wedding band set up!
 If the weather is uncooperative, you can dance in the O’Byrne Gallery (if you dined in the Library) or in the Pennsylvania Foyer (if you dined in O’Byrne.)
+But unless it is raining sideways, you will probably be fine on the Terrace.
+You are allowed to rent umbrella heaters if temperatures are cooler – ask Susan for the preferred vendor.

-As you can see, this is a flexible wedding venue with a lot of options for your wedding plans.
+As you can see, this is a flexible wedding venue with many options for your wedding plans.
 DAR in Washington DC offers a classic and timeless backdrop for any couple looking for a historic wedding venue.

 DAR Wedding Costs

 The Ultimate Guide to DAR weddings in Washington DC would never be complete without a discussion of the cost.
 I have written a long post about DAR wedding costs, but I’ll give you Cliff’s Notes.
-DAR is about $9000 to rent – more if you use the Library or need a longer rental timeframe.
+DAR is about $9000 to rent (as of 2022) – more if you use the Library or need a longer rental timeframe.
 Your venue rental fee should be at most 15% of your overall wedding budget. $9000 is 15% of $60,000.
 The sample budget in the link comes to more, but I give you tips on where to trim or splurge.
+I’d also like to note that in 2021 my clients were spending an average of $700 per guest.
 Enjoy the read!

 If you want more info on what wedding decor items cost, I wrote about my favorite wedding decor elements.